 Governmental Funds - The focus of the Board's governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
-Such information is useful in assessing the Board's financial requirements (Note that the relationship between the fund financial statements and the government-wide financial statements are reconciled on pages 31 and 35).
-The improving financial performance of the Board as a whole is reflected in its governmental funds' combined ending fund balances of \$21.75 million at the end of the fiscal year (up from \$21.15 million at September 30, 2012).
+Such information is useful in assessing the Board's financial requirements (Note that the relationship between the fund financial statements and the government-wide financial statements are reconciled on pages $\underline{7}$ and $\underline{10}$).
+The improving financial performance of the Board as a whole is reflected in its governmental funds' combined ending fund balances of \$24.05 million at the end of the fiscal year (up from \$21.75 million at September 30, 2013).

-- ✓ The General Fund had fund balance of \$8.49 million, reflecting availability of funds at fiscal year end for spending on future operations.
-This includes the required one month operating reserve that must be maintained. - ✓ The Special Revenue Fund had an ending fund balance of \$3.84 million, which is an increase of \$.23 million. - ✓ The Capital Projects Fund had an ending fund balance of \$9.2 million, which is an increase of \$1.65 million.
+- ✓ The General Fund had fund balance of \$10.84 million, reflecting availability of funds at fiscal year end for spending on future operations.
+This includes the required one month operating reserve that must be maintained. - ✓ The Special Revenue Fund had an ending fund balance of \$3.87 million, which is an increase of \$.02 million. - ✓ The Capital Projects Fund had an ending fund balance of \$9.01 million, which is a decrease of \$.19 million.

 General Fund - The General Fund is the primary operating fund of the Board.
-The decrease in General Fund balance was a result of conservative spending practices and proper management of federal resources that enabled the conservation of general fund money.
+The increase of 2.35 million in the General Fund balance was a result of an increase in ad valorem and sales tax revenues along with conservative spending practices and proper management of federal resources that enabled the conservation of general fund money.